Narrow bands, electrostatic interactions and band topology in graphene stacks

+A graphene bilayer twisted with respect to another graphene bilayer can be modelled using a continuum model, as defined in \cite{LopesDosSantos2007b}; related geometries have been studied in \cite{Cea2019a}.
+We will refer to this system as twisted double-bilayer graphene (TDBG).
+This model describes the interlayer hoppings between the two neighboring graphene monolayers which are twisted with respect to each other, while Eq.~\eqref{eq: BilMatrix} describes interlayer tunneling within each bilayer.
+The overall stacking is $ABA'B'$ as in Ref. \cite{Koshino2019a}.

+Recent experiments on TDBG~\cite{Shen2019, Cetal19} reported the observation of insulating phases at integer fillings, which clearly indicate the important role of many-body interactions~\cite{Shen2020,HeSym2020,Haddadi2020,Chandra2020}.
+Remarkably, the sensitivity of the insulating gap to an in-plane magnetic field may indicate that the insulating states are ferromagnetic insulators, in contrast to the Mott insulator states that are the most likely candidates in TBG~\cite{Shen2019, Cetal19}.
+The ferromagnetic fluctuations may provide an electronic additional mechanism for the formation of the superconducting order.
+Recent theoretical studies emphasize the sensitivity of the band structure to an out-of-plane electric field, which may easily open gaps between very narrow mini-bands, and the behavior of the Chern number upon varying the stacking arrangements~\cite{Chebrolu2019a,Koshino2019a,Wang2021OChern,XiaTDBG2020}.
 We consider a twist angle $\theta = 1.24^\circ$, which has been reported to be favorable for superconductivity~\cite{Letal19}.
-In this case, we find the narrowest bands at zero displacement field.
-Hence, we only consider this situation, and a finite displacement field which leads to wider bands.
-Results are shown in Fig.~\ref{fig: FigTDBGBands} and in Fig.~\ref{fig: FigTW124V00E10} .
-The bands reported in Fig.~\ref{fig: FigTDBGBands} are in reasonable agreement with those in~\cite{Koshino2019}.
-As in the two previous cases, the Hartree potential changes only slightly the shape and width of the narrow bands, see Fig.~\ref{fig: FigTW124V00E10}.
-Further results for these three cases, including the evolution of the bands with the electrostatic potential, band crossings, Chern number, and dependence on the dielectric constant of the environment, are presented in Ref.~\cite{SI}.
+In this case we find the narrowest bands near zero displacement field, while finite displacement fields produce wider bandwidths.
+Results are shown in Fig.~\ref{fig: FigTDBGbands} and in Fig.~\ref{fig: FigTDBGHar4}.
+The bands reported in Fig.~\ref{fig: FigTDBGbands} are in reasonable agreement with those in~\cite{Koshino2019a}.
+As in the two previous cases, and similar to related materials~\cite{goodwin2021flat}, even for a small dielectric constant the Hartree potential only slightly modifies the shape and bandwidth of the narrow bands.